Greek Americans: 19th century

 In the American Civil War, Greek Americans fought for both sides, Union and Confederate, with prominent Greeks such as George Colvocoresses, John Celivergos Zachos and Photius Fisk taking part in the war on the side of the Union.
 A Greek Company within the Confederate Louisiana Militia was formed for Greeks who fought for the Confederate States of America.

 After the Civil War, the Greek community continued to flourish in New Orleans, Louisiana.
 By 1866, the community was numerous and prosperous enough to have a Greek consulate and the first official Greek Orthodox Church in the United States.
 During that period, most Greek immigrants to the New World came from Asia Minor and those Aegean Islands still under Ottoman rule.
 By 1890, there were almost 15,000 Greeks living in the U.S.

 Immigration picked up again in the 1890s and early 20th century, due largely to economic opportunity in the U.S., displacement caused by the hardships of Ottoman rule, the Balkan Wars, and World War I. Most of these immigrants had come from southern Greece, especially from the Peloponnesian provinces of Laconia and Arcadia.
 450,000 Greeks arrived to the States between 1890 and 1917, most working in the cities of the northeastern United States; others labored on railroad construction and in mines of the western United States; another 70,000 arrived between 1918 and 1924.
-Each wave of immigration contributed to the growth of Hellenism in the U.S.
+Each wave of immigration contributed to the growth of Philhellenism in the U.S.

 Greek immigration at this time was over 90% male, contrasted with most other European immigration to the U.S., such as Italian and Irish immigration, which averaged 50% to 60% male.
 Many Greek immigrants expected to work and return to their homeland after earning capital and dowries for their families.
 However, the loss of their homeland due to the Greek genocide and the 1923 population exchange between Greece and Turkey, which displaced 1,500,000 Greeks from Anatolia, Eastern Thrace, and Pontus caused the initial economic immigrants to reside permanently in America.
 The Greeks were de jure denaturalized from their homelands and lost the right to return, and their families were made refugees.
 Additionally, the first widely implemented U.S. immigration limits against non Western European immigrants were made in 1924, creating an impetus for immigrants to apply for citizenship, bring their families and permanently settle in the U.S. Fewer than 30,000 Greek immigrants arrived in the U.S. between 1925 and 1945, most of whom were "picture brides" for single Greek men and family members coming over to join relatives.